daraperini/fokus/README.md

 # Fokus

 Hi there!
 In this project created during Alura's class *JavaScript: manipulating DOM's elements* I developed a timer based on the Pomodoro Technique.
 It helps on the develpment of tasks through programming a 25 minutes timer of focus for each task you want to accomplish followed by a short or long period of rest.
-HTML and CSS codes and a Figma design were available at the start of the class and I developed the JavaScript code from this material.
+HTML and CSS codes and a Figma design were available at the start of the class and I developed the JavaScript code having this material as basis.

 To see the final result, click [here](https://fokus-one.vercel.app/).